What is the Holy Eucharist?

 In the Diocese of Phoenix, we have Restored Order for receiving the Sacraments of Initiation.
 This means that children generally receive Confirmation and First Holy Eucharist together in third grade.

-At Saint Bernadette, children enroll in Catechesis of the Good Shepherd to prepare to receive Confirmation and First Holy Eucharist.
+At Saint Bernadette, children enroll in Family Catechesis and Sacrament Preparation to prepare to receive Confirmation and First Holy Eucharist.
 Children must have received a minimum of one year of formation prior to the year they prepare for these sacraments.

 Any adult ages 19+ are invited to participate in a special formation series to prepare them to receive the Sacrament of Confirmation.